YashMasurkar/html-and-css/README.md

 Hence, In this repository we are going to learn and use some of thr most common and most used tags and function important for out projects.<br>

 <h1>HTML</h1>
+HTML is used to define the structure and content of web pages, making it the foundational language of the internet.
+It tells browsers how to display text, images, links, and other elements.

 To start first we need to know how an html file is created-
     For creating an html file we simply have to create a new file with extension ".html". for example, i want to create a file with name "index", so for that i will open a new file name it as "index" with extension ".html" and save it - "index.html".